Friday, November 7, 2025

 Maybe if WIS is tied more to senses/perception, then WIS saves become more about saving against things like stunned/blinded/deafened; having WIS back in the lineup means skills like Perception and Insight don't necessarily have to be shoved under INT and CHA (respectively) either.

 I'll have to sit down and really hammer out the details more.
-But overall, I feel like this would be one of those where cases of "addition by addition."
+But overall, I feel like this would be one of those rare cases of "addition by addition."
 Hopefully working WIS into the mechanics solves more problems than it creates.
 In particular, I think it'll be interesting to iron out how having 3 mental stats will work, with regards to spell mechanics.

 ...